thilo-hub/IPPFritzFax/README.md

 This script can "re-run" the command with all parameters set the same way as the ippserver did.
 Very helpfull to debug/inspect why it might not work.

-###  Printer not istalling
+###  Printer not installing

-Mdns can be a beast
+Bonjour/Mdns can be a beast.

- check if your PC sees the printer info:
+ Check if your PC sees the printer info:

- MACOS:
+ - MACOS:
   `dns-sd -B _ipp | grep FritzBox`
 ```
    17:32:52.876  Add        2  14 local.               _ipp._tcp.
 AirPrint FritzBox FAX @ Comp
 ```

- linux/*bsd/Avahi:
+- linux/*bsd/Avahi:
  `avahi-browse -r _ipp._tcp -t | grep FritzBox`
 ```
    + epair0b IPv4 AirPrint FritzBox FAX @ Comp                  _ipp._tcp            local